 The naysayers are wrong.
-Why that is so can be summed up in just three words:
+Why that is so can be summed up in just four words:

 In 2016, we witnessed a political earthquake rock the Western World from Brexit in the UK to the victory of Donald Trump in America.
-With more votes coming across Europe from France to Italy, everywhere the theme is the same: Populism is rising.
-It may not win every time, but one thing is clear: Our much vaunted political elites – on the left and the right – are being rejected by the publics they purport to lead.
-These elites have committed an egregious sin.
-For too long they have doubled down on obsolete ideologies that have failed to deliver a believable narrative of future growth and prosperity that benefits the majority rather than a lucky few and electorates are now turning their backs and seeking alternatives, no matter how extreme.
+For the last four years, Populism and protest have been locked in struggle against the status quo in America and Europe.
+It may not win every time, but the ugliness has exposed just how alienated, angry, and desperate our publics are.
+In the midst of economic pain, political elites have failed to deliver a believable narrative of future growth and prosperity that benefits the majority rather than a lucky few and electorates are seeking alternatives, no matter how extreme.

-Elite failure has opened the door to populism.
+Political failure has opened the door to Populism.

 But the Populists have a quandary.
-The charismatic people who have been most successful in capturing voter’s dissatisfaction with promises of a better future have no real agenda for achieving what they have promised.
-You can’t wave your hand and magically conjure economic growth.
+The charismatic people who have been most successful in capturing voter dissatisfaction with promises of a better future have no real agenda for achieving what they have promised.
+They can demonize and attack.
+But you can’t just wave your hand and magically conjure economic growth.
 You can’t get more jobs by building walls, putting up barriers, pulling back from competition, and starting trade wars.
+You can juice short-term results with massive tax cuts or debt, but eventually the bills will come due.
 The most likely outcome is the exact opposite of a prosperous future.
-But neither can the established parties defeat Populism without a narrative to achieve economic prosperity.
+But neither can the established parties defeat Populism by making promises of more benefits and programs without a narrative to achieve economic prosperity through growth and without dumping the tax bill on people who don’t feel they can afford it.
 Both sides need a believable path forward to growth and prosperity.
 Neither yet has one.